StockNews.com Initiates Coverage on Points International (NASDAQ:PCOM)

-StockNews.com initiated coverage on shares of Points International (NASDAQ:PCOM – Get Rating) (TSE:PTS) in a research note published on Saturday.
-The firm issued a hold rating on the information services provider’s stock.
+StockNews.com assumed coverage on shares of Points International (NASDAQ:PCOM – Get Rating) (TSE:PTS) in a research report issued on Sunday.
+The brokerage set a “hold” rating on the information services provider’s stock.

-PCOM has been the subject of several other reports.
-Zacks Investment Research upgraded shares of Points International from a strong sell rating to a hold rating in a report on Thursday, January 20th.
-Royal Bank of Canada raised their price target on shares of Points International from $25.00 to $26.00 and gave the stock an outperform rating in a research note on Friday, March 11th.
-Two analysts have rated the stock with a hold rating and three have given a buy rating to the company.
-According to MarketBeat, Points International has a consensus rating of Buy and a consensus price target of $22.25.
+Other analysts have also recently issued reports about the company.
+Zacks Investment Research upgraded Points International from a “strong sell” rating to a “hold” rating in a report on Thursday, January 20th.
+Royal Bank of Canada upped their target price on Points International from $25.00 to $26.00 and gave the company an “outperform” rating in a report on Friday, March 11th.
+Two research analysts have rated the stock with a hold rating and three have issued a buy rating to the stock.
+Based on data from MarketBeat, the stock currently has a consensus rating of “Buy” and an average price target of $22.25.

 Points.com, Inc engages in the provision of ecommerce and technology solutions.
 It operates through the following segments: Loyalty Currency Retailing, Platform Partners, and Points Travel.
 The Loyalty Currency Retailing segment offers products and services designed to help loyalty program members unlock the value of loyalty currency and accelerate the time to a reward.